Raghav Agrawal — Published On October 27, 2021

 What is Web-Framework, and Micro Web-Framework?

-A web application framework is a package of a collection of libraries and modules that help developers write their business logic without worrying about any protocol, or application maintenance.
-Python Django uses a traditional web framework which is also known as enterprise framework.
+A web application framework is a package of libraries and modules that simplifies the development process by handling protocol details and application maintenance.
+Python Django is an example of a traditional web framework, an enterprise framework.

 Now you are able to understand why we call flask a micro web framework that is built using WSGI and Jinja templating.
 A major advantage of using flask is easy setup, and freedom to build a structure of web application as per your rules.
 It means flask is not bound as Django to use a specific set of rules.